 This might come as a surprise, but most chargebacks are due to a merchant’s mistake in the transaction process.
 Chargebacks that fall into this category can be easily prevented.
 Here are the codes associated with merchant error chargebacks:

-Every credit card company should have a list of chargeback codes on its main website.
+Every best credit card merchants should have a list of chargeback codes on its main website.
 It’s important to understand the causes behind chargebacks so that you can prevent them from happening in the future.
 Too many chargebacks might cause your merchant account provider to terminate your account.
 If certain situations are difficult for you to prevent, a possible solution is to open a high-risk merchant account that will cover the expenses associated with chargebacks.